RonaldAllanRivera/aws_ecommerce/README.md

 # AWS E-commerce Microservices (Laravel 12 + Vue 3)

-Reference implementation for a Senior Full-Stack Engineer test assignment.
+A production-style, cloud-ready e-commerce platform featuring microservice architecture, SPA frontend, asynchronous messaging, and infrastructure-as-code deployment.

-This project implements an online e-commerce system using three Laravel-based microservices and a Vue 3 SPA frontend, running in Docker on a single AWS EC2 instance with infrastructure provisioned via AWS CloudFormation.
+The system is built from three Laravel 12 microservices (Catalog, Checkout, Email) and a Vue 3 SPA frontend, all containerized with Docker and designed to run on a single AWS EC2 instance with infrastructure managed via AWS CloudFormation.

 ---